Madhuram

-Premise
+Plot

-The movie mainly focuses on Sabu and Kevin, the two bystanders at Kochi Medical College hospital.
-Sabu waits for his wife Chitra's recovery and Kevin, for his mother's surgery.
-The friendship between the two and other bystanders, the stories shared by each of them and how they give strength and support to each other to recover from the problems they face in life becomes the premise of the movie.
+The movie mainly focuses on Sabu and Kevin, the two bystanders at Kochi Medical College Hospital.
+Sabu waits for his wife Chitra's recovery and Kevin for his mother's surgery.
+The friendship between the two and other bystanders, the stories shared by each of them, and how they give strength and support to each other to recover from the problems they face in life become the premise of the movie.